-I also wasn’t a huge fan of using a ton of plant based butter substitute.
-Things like Earth Balance and coconut oil definitely have their time and place in sweet and savory treats alike, but I wanted to find a way around buying a large bucket of oil based vegan butter that was more plant based.
-In part, this was inspired by my dad, who is fully committed to eating a plant based, no oil diet (diet isn’t really a word I love for this, but you know what I mean, a way of eating!).
+I also wasn’t a huge fan of using a ton of plant-based butter substitute.
+Things like Earth Balance and coconut oil definitely have their time and place in sweet and savory treats alike, but I wanted to find a way around buying a large bucket of oil-based vegan butter that was more plant-based.
+In part, this was inspired by my dad, who is fully committed to eating a plant-based, no oil diet (diet isn’t really a word I love for this, but you know what I mean, a way of eating!).

 The basic rule of thumb is that the Lighter Bake is substituted in for half the amount of butter that is called for in the recipe.
 No, I won’t lie to you and say that the results are just like that of using butter, but, I never seem to get complaints when I bake with it in the right recipes.

 The second option fur substituting in dates is to make your own paste.
-This can either be done each time you need a batch of date paste, or in bulk and stored in the fridge for a couple of weeks.
-By soaking dates in water and giving them a whirl in a food processor with a bit of water, the result is a thick, but great substitute for butter in some recipes.
+This can either be done each time you need a batch of date paste or in bulk and stored in the fridge for a couple of weeks.
+By soaking dates in water and giving them a whirl in a food processor with a bit of water, the result is thick, but a great substitute for butter in some recipes.

 On the other hand, something that relies on a fat/buttery component needs something on the neutral flavored side to hold up as the main flavor profile, like Sugar Cookies.